NOKOV-MOCAP/vrpn_client_ros/README.md

 - `use_server_time` : a Boolean value that indicates whether the server timestamp is used.
 If set to true, `vrpn_client_node` will use the timestamp received from the server.
 If set to false, `vrpn_client_node` will use its own timestamp.
 In this example, the parameter is set to 'false'.
 - `refresh_tracker_frequency` : This is a frequency value indicating how often `vrpn_client_node` refreshes the status of the tracker.
 In this example, the frequency is refreshed every 5 seconds (0.2 Hz).
 - `update_frequency` : This is a frequency value indicating how often `vrpn_client_node` updates data and publishes it to ROS.
 In this example, this frequency is 60 times per second (60 Hz).
+- `broadcast_tf `: a Boolean value that indicates whether the tf broadcast is enabled.
+If set to true, vrpn_client_node will broadcast the trackers pose to tf topic.
+If set to false, vrpn_client_node will not boradcast trackers pose. in this example, the parameter is set to 'false'.

 ### Launch Default Configuration from Command Line